guglxni/reactive-bounty-1/docs/TELEGRAM_BOT.md

 ## Cross-Chain Price Oracle Telegram Bot

-A real-time monitoring bot for the Reactive Network Cross-Chain Price Oracle system.
+A real-time monitoring bot for the Reactive Network Cross-Chain Price Oracle system with **Auto-Refill Support**.
 Monitor ETH/USD, BTC/USD, and LINK/USD prices as they're mirrored from Base Sepolia to Ethereum Sepolia.

 ---